smockle-archive/homebridge-harmony-tv/README.md

 # Update 2019-09-12

-**I don’t use a Logitech Harmoney Hub anymore, and I’m unlikely to undertake any new development on this plugin in the near future.** For now, new patch versions will continue to be published automatically when this plugin’s depedencies are updated.
+**I don’t use a Logitech Harmony Hub anymore, and I’m unlikely to undertake any new development on this plugin in the near future.** For now, new patch versions will continue to be published automatically when this plugin’s depedencies are updated.
 Please open an issue if you are interested in maintaining this plugin.

 # Use Case